 The Organizers are responsible for providing experienced course setters.
-General ICR-Rules applies, except where there are specific ICR Masters Rules (e.g. relating to vertical drop, course characteristics etc.).
+General ICR-Rules applies, except where there are specific ICR Masters Rules (e.g. relating to vertical drop, number of gates, course characteristics etc.).

-- Flowing and rhythmical courses should be set close to the fall line, avoiding pitfalls. - Avoid setting very fast courses with dangerous jumps. - Avoid special measures for reducing speed, such as sharp turns or long traverses. - Provide hard, machine packed courses, preferably on man-made snow, continuously maintained by course workers to ensure equal conditions for all competitors (see rule MA) 43 b). - For all events of Masters races the course setter should set the number of gates taking the nature of the terrain into consideration, the conditions of the slope and the ability of the competitors. - All race courses must be FIS-homologated for the appropriate event. - The race should be decided by skill and good technique and not by crashes and disqualifications.
+- Flowing and rhythmical courses should be set close to the fall line, avoiding pitfalls. - Avoid setting very fast courses with dangerous jumps. - Avoid special measures for reducing speed, such as sharp turns or long traverses. - Provide hard, machine packed courses, preferably on man-made snow, continuously maintained by course workers to ensure equal conditions for all competitors (see rule MA) 43 b). - For all events of Masters races the course setter should set the number of gates taking the nature of the terrain into consideration, the conditions of the slope and the ability of the competitors.
+There are no requirements related to minimum or maximum number of gates. - All race courses must be FIS-homologated for the appropriate event. - The race should be decided by skill and good technique and not by crashes and disqualifications.
 First priority must be given to the safety of the racers.